JanBerktold/go-rockblock/README.md

 Please note:
 -------

-Development currently on hold due to to missing hardware.
+Development currently on hold due to missing hardware.